 - making a will or giving away personal possessions

-- searching for a means of doing personal harm.
-Examples include researching methods of committing suicide, attempting to buy a gun, or leaving a car running in an enclosed space
+- searching for a means of doing personal harm (i.e., researching ways to commit suicide or attempting to buy a gun)

 - sleeping too much or too little

-- failing to eat or eating too much, resulting in significant weight gain or weight loss that is unrelated to intentional dieting
+- eating too little or too much, resulting in significant weight gain or weight loss

-- engaging in reckless behaviors, including new or excessive alcohol or drug consumption
+- engaging in reckless behaviors, including excessive alcohol or drug consumption

 - expressing rage or intentions to seek revenge